Skip to main content

 Creating Rules

-Click on the Response tab of the Add Rule screen and create the following rules.
+Click on the [Response] tab of the rule editor page and create the following rule.

 Execution